Professor Colleen Canning

 - Chair, School of Physiotherapy Board (2000-2006)

-A/Prof Canning’s research focuses on the contribution of impairments to disability in neurological conditions and the development and testing of interventions to improve mobility and reduce falls.
-A/Prof Canning’s output includes 44 original research full length papers in international peer-reviewed journals (535 citations with an h-index of 15), 1 edited book and 9 book chapters.
-She has attracted over $1.4 million in competitive research funding, including NHMRC, non-government and philanthropic organisations.
+Professor Canning’s research focuses on the contribution of impairments to disability in neurological conditions and the development and testing of interventions to improve mobility and reduce falls.
+She is an international expert on exercise to improve mobility and falls prevent falls in people with Parkinson’s disease.
+Prof Canning’s research output includes 67 original research full length papers in international peer-reviewed journals (1056 citations with an h-index of 18), 1 edited book and 9 book chapters.
+She has attracted over $1.6 million in competitive research funding, including NHMRC, non-government and philanthropic organisations.
+Prof Canning supervises or has supervised over 25 research students to completion (5 PhDs, 7 Masters, 14 Honours).

 Teaching and supervision